icp4a/automation-decision-services-samples/samples/AutomationServicesStart/README.md

 ## Audience

 This tutorial is for business users who want to run an application that uses a decision service built in Automation Decision Services.
-Some knowledge of IBM Business Automation Studio is required.
+Some knowledge of Business Automation Studio is required.

 ## Time required